ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 Twelve-hundred exaFLOPS is a pretty small number, and likewise this is a pretty small server.
 Underground and protected from any strife, the single square kilometer server is forgotten.
-It's perfect --- just the place Elliot and the others need to hunker down in.
+It's perfect --- just the place Elliot and the others have needed.
 They currently stay in one of the attached utility rooms for human operators.
 But human operators never go down there; in fact, it is unlikely anyone has seen this server in decades.

 Clearly, modern computer hardware is designed for scale and not elegance.
 What is important to the engineers now is massive scale.
 A few hundred thousand